A proposal to place tariffs on solar households electricity exports into the grid has been labelled a Sun Tax by solar advocates.

 Want to learn if your business can benefit from solar?

 This article on the AEMC’s proposal may have given you some food for thought.
 If you want to learn whether your business can reduce energy costs via solar or other methods, Leading Edge Energy’s energy brokers can help direct you to the best opportunities for saving.
-Just provide the necessary data here so we can start our analysis of your energy bill and consumption.
+Just provide the necessary data on our Get Started form so we can get the ball rolling on our analysis of your energy bill and consumption.

 Or, you can call our Energy Experts at 1300-852-770 for any enquiries.